 He has served as Symposium Chair, Co-Chair and Conference Chair of the European SPIE remote sensing conferences and symposiums, and ISOPE ocean and polar engineering conferences and symposium.
 Dr. Bostater creates analytical models and utilizes numerical techniques for modeling coupling optical-biological and physical oceanography and atmospheric models.

-He is the named inventor on four US and international patents concerning instrumention of sondes and probes used to measuring backscattered electromagnetic radiation.
+He is the named inventor on four US and international patents concerning instrumention - sondes and probes used for measuring backscattered electromagnetic radiation.
 He has designed and utilized a new underwater optical camera system to measure flocs and colloidal aggregates in shallow water bodies.
-He has pioneered the use of passive sondes for use in measuring the bottom boundary
+He has pioneered the use of passive sondes for use in measuring the aquatic bottom boundary layer.

-He received NASA 's Certificate of Recognition and Award for Design of a Shallow Water Optical Water Quality Buoy and was published in NASA tech Briefs.
+He received NASA 's Certificate of Recognition and Award, 1999, for Design of a Shallow Water Optical Water Quality Buoy.
+The project description was published in NASA tech Briefs.

 Professional Society Current Memberships:

 Elected SPIE Fellow, 2019, International Association for Optics & Photonics; International Society of Ocean and Polar Engineering (ISOPE), American Society of Civil Engeers (ASCE); American Geophysical Union (AGU); Institute of Electrical & Electronics Engineers (IEEE); American Ceramics Society (ACS); American Shore & Beach Protection Association (ASBPA); (SPIE) Society of Photo-Optical Instrumentation Engineers.